rido-min/pnp-ppr-sample-spec/README.md

 ## Sample Solution  Features

-The solution to build includes 1 device connected to Azure IoT using Central (SaaS) or Hub (PaaS).
+The solution to build includes 1 device connected to Azure IoT Hub and a server side application that can interact with the devices using the IoT Hub server APIs.

->Note: SaaS solutions require to configure the Central application creating device templates based on the DTDL models.
-Central does not supoprt DTLD v2.
+>Note: Central does not supoprt DTLD v2.
 It's out of scope for this BugBash.

 PaaS solutions require some kind of computing resource to connect to the service endpoints, usually REST, by using the Service Client SDKs.

-This BugBash uses the following Models to describe the devices features to implement.
+This BugBash uses the following Models to describe the device capabilities.

 We we'll use two common interfaces: